apache/cloudstack-terraform-provider/website/docs/r/security_group_rule.html.markdown

 * `security_group_id` - (Required) The security group ID for which to create the rules.
 Changing this forces a new resource to be created.

+* `rule` - (Required) Can be specified multiple times.
+Each rule block supports fields documented below.

-* `project` - (Optional) The name or ID of the project to register this affinity group to.
+* `project` - (Optional) The name or ID of the project in which the security group is created.
 Changing this forces a new resource to be created.

 * `parallelism` (Optional) Specifies how much rules will be created or deleted concurrently. (defaults 2)

-* `rule` - (Required) Can be specified multiple times.
-Each rule block supports fields documented below.

 The `rule` block supports: